MFactor1/git-auto-committer/README.md

 cd git-auto-commiter
 sudo ./uninstall
 ```
+You can check that the installation was sucessful by running `gac -v`, which should print the name and version.

 Note: After installation, the cloned repo can be safely deleted.
 Hint: the uninstall script is placed in `/usr/local/lib/gac/` upon installation, so you can always find it there.